iesl/rexa1-pstotext/README.md

 #### Installing

 Run bin/setup to recompile pstotext.
 This will compile pstotext and place the executable in bin/.
+Make sure you have ghostscript installed (and either on your path, or supplied via the -gs argument, see below).
 The file 'ligatures.txt', also in the bin directory, should either be in the same directory as pstotext, or else specified as a parameter: